1 of 18

 Apostle Islands National Lakeshore: Mainland Sea Caves

-Only in cold winters, when conditions are just right, can visitors tread across frozen Lake Superior to explore the Apostle Islands mainland sea caves and the dazzling ice formations that adorn the red sandstone cliffs: waterfalls frozen in place, entire cliff faces encased in inches of ice and everywhere icicles glistening in the sun.
+When Old Man Winter and Mother Nature get together, they can create amazing things.
+When conditions are just right, visitors can tread across frozen Lake Superior to explore the Apostle Islands mainland sea caves and the dazzling ice formations that adorn the red sandstone cliffs: waterfalls frozen in place, entire cliff faces encased in inches of ice and everywhere icicles glistening in the sun.

-NOTE: The caves were not accessible on foot during the 2016-17 winter.
+NOTE: The caves have not been accessible on foot since the 2015 winter.

 Good to Know